This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Too much exercise can lead to severe exhaustion and limping

 A puppy can get over-tired and even over-heat.

 Just like when we overdo it, he may have sore muscles and may limp.
 A vet visit is in order if you see him limp.

-Over-exercising even can lead your puppy to being more vulnerable to injuries.
+Over-exercising even can lead your puppy to be more vulnerable to injuries.

 Too much exercise can cause injuries to heal incorrectly